This Is What Whales Are Betting On JPMorgan Chase

 Volume & Open Interest Development

-In terms of liquidity and interest, the mean open interest for JPMorgan Chase options trades today is 1907.44 with a total volume of 14,586.00.

-In the following chart, we are able to follow the development of volume and open interest of call and put options for JPMorgan Chase's big money trades within a strike price range of $100.0 to $175.0 over the last 30 days.
+Below, we can observe the evolution of the volume and open interest of calls and puts, respectively, for all of JPMorgan Chase's whale activity within a strike price range from $80.0 to $175.0 in the last 30 days.

 JPMorgan Chase Option Volume And Open Interest Over Last 30 Days